wasauce/AirCloud-arduino/README.md

 1. **Gather your materials**

-   Gather your AirCloud, MicroUSB cord, Smartphone, and WiFi credentials.
+   Gather your AirCloud, MicroUSB cord, Smartphone, Laptop or Desktop and WiFi credentials.

    Like most IoT devices, AirCloud needs a non-5G network.